h-griffin/datingapp/README.md

 ## adding a reusable date input
 - html5 date picker is not implemented on all browsers (safari has none)
-- use java scrip tot create date picker
+- use java scrip to create date picker
 - ng angular packages comes with date picker
 - add in shared module